knightjimr/rms/docs/clihelp.rst

                                         (cluster mode only, 0 specifies no limit) [parallel default:  Number of cores of computer] [cluster default:  "default" queue, no limit]

+-S step, --start step                   Start the pipeline with step "step" (skipping initial steps) -E step, --end step                     End the pipeline with step "step" (skipping later steps) -O step, --only step                    Only run step "step"  (equivalent to "-S step -E step")

+-o dir, --output=dir                   Set the output directory (and current working directory for the
+                                        script) to "dir".    [default:  .]
+-l prefix, --log=prefix                 Log the script execution stdout and stderr to "prefix.stdout" and
+                                        "prefix.stderr".
+Passing "-" outputs the execution stdout/stderr
+                                        to the command's stdout/stderr.
+                                        [default:  RMS_myscript_YMD_HMS]
+-f, --force                             Ignore existing files and force the pipeline commands to run

 When the command-line explicitly begins with "rms", as in "rms [options] myscript ...", all of the above options may be specified between "rms" and "myscript" (so that you can specify the